Taiwanese Imperial Japan Serviceman: History

 Starting in July 1937, Taiwanese began to play a role on the battlefield, initially as civilian interpreters, transporters, laborers, and other noncombatant positions.
 Prior to this, the Taiwanese were banned from serving in the Japanese military.
 Taiwanese people were not recruited for combat until late in the war due to Japanese suspicions of Taiwanese loyalty.
-However some Taiwanese were needed as translators for operations in China.
+However, some Taiwanese were utilized as translators for operations in China and parts of Southeast Asia with significant overseas Chinese populations, such as in Malaya and Singapore.
+Some became complicit in war crimes, specifically during the Sook Ching massacre where they participated in the killings or served as undercover agents to infiltrate local Chinese companies.
 After the United States entered the war in 1942, the Special Volunteer System was implemented for recruitment of Taiwanese soldiers, allowing even aborigines to be recruited as part of the Takasago Volunteer Army.
 The Imperial Navy Special Volunteer System was implemented in July 1943 and military conscription in 1945.
 From 1937 to 1945, over 207,000 Taiwanese were employed by the Japanese military: 126,000 civilian employees and 80,000 servicemen.
 Among them, 33,000 were sent to China (mostly Hainan Island) and 61,000 to the Philippines.
 Roughly 50,000 went missing in action or died as war casualties, another 2,000 were disabled, 21 were executed for war crimes, and 147 were sentenced to imprisonment for two or three years.
 Survivors faced difficulties in both China and Taiwan after the war.
 The western Allies convicted 173 Taiwanese as war criminals.
 The Taiwanese soldiers were convicted at disproportionately high rates because they were assigned to guard POW camps and the allied soldiers they were in contact with remembered them after the war.

 Some Taiwanese ex-Japanese soldiers claim they were coerced and did not choose to join the army.
 Wang Qinghuai was a farmer at the time of the war and said there was no way to refuse recruitment.
 Teng Sheng, who was 22 years old when he was mobilized in 1943, said he could not refuse even though he did not want to go because his entire education and training had taught him his body was meant to serve the country and emperor.
 Others, such as Xie Yong, were in vocational school at the time and their Japanese military instructor told them that the "nation and emperor needed us."
 They went through a short period of training and became military aviation machinists.
 Lin Xinglin was recruited into the army while living in Japan but was given a civilian position later once they found out he was not Japanese.
 Some were incentivized by the attractive salary, which was double what they could earn in Taiwan.
 Some joined out of patriotism to Japan and felt that working in the military was an honor.
 One Liu Chengqing who enrolled in 1944 as a civilian employee said in an August 1995 interview that he felt empowered by the "Yamato Spirit."